-The executive officer in charge is Senior Managing Executive Officer Mototsugu Sato (as of August 2017).
+The Chief Human Resources Officer (CHRO) is Senior Managing Executive Officer Mototsugu Sato (as of August, 2018).

 The departments responsible consist of the Human Resources & Industrial Relations Department established at the Panasonic headquarters, the human resources departments established at each of the four Panasonic Companies (Appliances, Eco Solutions, Connected Solutions, and Automotive & Industrial Systems), and all business divisions and affiliated companies under the Panasonic umbrella.